top of page

 Abigail Lowell, Communications Director (she/her)

 Abigail graduated from Humboldt State University with a bachelor's degree in Environmental Science & Management with an emphasis in Environmental Education & Interpretation in May 2021.
 While at HSU, she worked and volunteered as a youth outdoor education instructor, served as Outreach Coordinator for HSU's Green Campus team, worked as a seasonal interpreter for the CA State Parks North Coast Redwoods District, and published research on the unmanaged risks posed by sea-level rise to the nuclear waste stored on Humboldt Bay.
-After graduating, Abigail taught at Sequoia Park Zoo Camp in Eureka and served as a Team Leader with the Watershed Stewards Program in Northern California.
+After graduating, Abigail taught at Sequoia Park Zoo Camp in Eureka and served as a Team Leader with the California Conservation Corps / AmeriCorps Watershed Stewards Program in Northern California.

 Abigail believes education and community are some of our most powerful tools for environmental conservation and stewardship.
-She began working at EPIC in August 2022, where she leads our outreach and communications efforts, including managing our social media accounts, producing our email newsletters, coordinating events, fundraising, and engaging with our amazing members.
+She began working at EPIC in August 2022, where she leads our outreach and communications efforts, including managing our social media accounts, producing our email newsletters, coordinating events, fundraising, and engaging with members.

 Contact Abigail at abigail@wildcalifornia.org.